sabyrzhan/learning-progress/distributed_systems.md

 ### Types of failures
 1. Fail-stop - node halted permanently and is detected very easily (f.e., with monitors)
 2. Crash - node halted silently (f.e., the system was not monitored).
 Can only be identified by sending only sending request.
-3. Omission - node fails to repond to incoming requests.
+3. Omission - node fails to respond to incoming requests.
 Node is alive, but service is dead.
 4. Byzantine - node's behavior is anomalic.
-The server is reponding different responses for the same request.
+The server is sending different responses to the same request.
 It might be due to bugs, malicious actor or smth similar.

 ### Failure detector
 It is a seperate independent component of the node to identify the failure.
 2 properies are used to categories it: